 Patients with thinning hair are ideal for PRP.
 Hair restoration can generate new hair growth, but the degree of restoration possible is best determined during a consultation.
 Three to four treatments spaced monthly is usually required for best results, and regular maintenance injections are recommended.

 What Else is Platelet-Rich Plasma Used For?

-In addition to offering PRP hair restoration at Excelin Medical Spa in Appleton and Forefront Dermatology in Neenah, the Excelin Medical Spa team also uses platelet rich plasma for facial rejuvenation, pairing it with microneedling, Vivace®, and Halo® to encourage collagen growth and an overall healthy glow in the skin.
+In addition to offering PRP hair restoration at Excelin Medical Spa in Appleton, the Excelin Medical Spa team also uses platelet rich plasma for facial rejuvenation, pairing it with microneedling, Vivace®, and Halo® to encourage collagen growth and an overall healthy glow in the skin.